 Tendring is a significant district within Essex with a unique and diverse heritage to celebrate.
 As a fundamental aspect of the District's environmental infrastructure, and its tourism, heritage has a major role to play in Tendring's future.
 At the same time it is constantly evolving in response to our understanding of and interaction with the historic environment and the demands of modern life.
 It is also an irreplaceable resource.
-Therefore, it is vital to assess heritage alongside the wider factors which influence it, in order to fully understand it and to ensure its proper preservation and management.
+Therefore, it is vital to assess heritage alongside the wider factors which influence it, in order to fully understand it and to ensure its proper conservation and management.
 This will ensure that Tendring's heritage, and in particular its historic environment, makes a positive contribution to shaping sustainable communities and maintaining the District's unique qualities throughout its future growth.

 Tendring has over 1000 designated heritage assets and many other historic buildings and archaeological features of interest.
-This Strategy is a platform to promote all of these heritage assets, understand the people who value them and enhance the manner in which they can be conserved and appreciated.
-This will provide a robust base of knowledge to inform their future preservation and enjoyment.
+The purpose of this Strategy is to provide a platform to promote all of these heritage assets, understand the people who value them and enhance the manner in which they can be conserved and appreciated.
+This will create a robust base of knowledge to inform their future conservation and enjoyment.
+By providing this base understanding of the heritage assets and their stakeholders in Tendring, the Heritage Strategy will allow for Tendring District Council to identify key themes which relate to its heritage, and to develop a targeted action plan with clear aims and outputs to support Tendring's heritage.